foxfriends/syncat/README.md

 in instead copying my personal configuration of Syncat, which can be found in the [syncat-themes][] repository.

-To configure on your own, start by creating the appropriate configuration directory, depending on your operating system, and then continuing to the following sections.
-The appropriate directories
+In either case, copy (or create new) those files in the appropriate configuration directory, depending on your operating system, and then continuing to the following sections.
+The appropriate directories are:
-are:
 *   Linux: `$HOME/.config/syncat/`
 *   Mac: `$HOME/Library/Preferences/com.cameldridge.syncat/`
 *   Windows: Not officially supported